Darla Moore School of Business: Other programs

-The Master of International Business Program is an interdisciplinary program that combines the development of international business expertise with an advanced understanding of international studies.
-The program is unique in its focus on political, economic, and socio-cultural dimensions of global business.
-The curriculum is designed to provide a broadened and integrative understanding of business and government interactions globally.
+The Master of International Business Program is an interdisciplinary program that combines international business with international studies.

 Doctoral

-For those students who wish to enter academia, the Moore School offers two basic doctoral programs: Ph.D. in Business Administration and Ph.D. in Economics.
+For those students who wish to enter academia, the Moore School offers two basic doctoral programs: PhD in Business Administration and Ph.D. in Economics.
 These programs have a large amount of flexibility to suit the needs of each students.
 Graduates currently hold positions at University of Memphis, Cambridge University, Indiana University, University of Houston–Clear Lake, College of Charleston, University of North Carolina at Charlotte, Furman University, East Carolina University, the Federal Reserve Bank of New York, the Environmental Protection Agency, the Central Intelligence Agency, the International Monetary Fund, BellSouth, and Bank of America.